genomeartist/genomeartist/README.md

         ant genomeless

 Compilation generates the genomeless directory where you find the Genome-ARTIST.sh file.
 Before accessing it, make sure it is executable.

+### INSTRUCTIONS FOR COMPILATION Genome ARTIST_v2 MacOS (tested on High Sierra 10.13)

+1. Download the uncompiled package of Genome ARTIST_v2 from GitHub.

+2. Replace the makefile from sources_c directory with the makefile from sources_c/MacOS, and run *make* command in the terminal (in the sources_c directory).

+3. In the ant_build directory run the *ant genomeless* command (if MacOS version is too old and *brew install ant* is failing, you have to manual download the latest version of ant (from https://dlcdn.apache.org//ant/binaries/apache-ant-1.10.12-bin.tar.gz), uncompress it and run ant directly from the bin folder.

+4. In the final step, copy and replace the following files: cleaner, client, data_hashing_utility, run_expansion_generation and server; from sources_c directory to GA_v2 installation directory (genomeless).